cemfi/measure-detector/README.md

 3. Go to [http://localhost:8080](http://localhost:8080) and drop some images.
 Be patient, the detection is computationally pretty heavy.

 ## Acknowledgements
 The DNN model was trained by [Alexander Pacha](https://github.com/apacha/), see [this project](https://github.com/OMR-Research/MeasureDetector/).

-Thank you very much, Alex!
+Thanks also to [Alexander Leemhuis](https://github.com/AlexL164) for meticulously annotating hundreds of score images for the dataset.